Calibration of Local-Stochastic Volatility Models by Optimal Transport: Introduction

 \section{Introduction}

 Since the introduction of the Black--Scholes model, a lot of effort has been put on developing sophisticated volatility models that properly capture the market dynamics.
-In the space of equities and currencies, the most widely used models are the Local Volatility (LV) \cite{Dupire1994pricing} and the Stochastic Volatility (SV) models \cite{gatheral2011volatility,heston1993closed}.
+In the space of equities and currencies, the most widely used models are the Local Volatility (LV) model by \citet{Dupire1994pricing} and the Stochastic Volatility (SV) models \citep[see e.g.,][]{gatheral2011volatility, heston1993closed}.
 Introduced as an extension of the Black--Scholes model, the LV model can be exactly calibrated to any arbitrage-free implied volatility surface.
 Despite this feature, the LV model has often been criticised for its unrealistic volatility dynamics.
 The SV models tend to be more consistent with the market dynamics, but they struggle to fit short term market smiles and skews, and being parametric, they do not have enough degrees of freedom to match all vanilla market prices.
 A better fit can be obtained by increasing the number of stochastic factors in the SV models; however, this also increases the complexity of calibration and pricing.

-Local-Stochastic Volatility (LSV) models, introduced in \cite{jex1999}, naturally extend and take advantage of both approaches.
+Local-Stochastic Volatility (LSV) models, introduced in \citet{jex1999}, naturally extend and take advantage of both approaches.
 The idea behind LSV models is to incorporate a local, non-parametric, factor into the SV models.
 Thus, while keeping consistent dynamics, the model can match all observed market prices (as long as one restricts to European claims).
-The determination of this local factor (also called \iit{leverage}) is based on Gy\"{o}ngy's mimicking theorem \cite{gyongy1986mimicking}.
+The determination of this local factor (also called \iit{leverage}) is based on the mimicking theorem by \citet{gyongy1986mimicking}.
 Research into the numerical calibration of LSV models has been developed in two different directions.
-One is based on a Monte Carlo approach, with Henry-Labordere \cite{henry2009calibration}, followed by Henry-Labordere and Guyon \cite{guyon2011smile} using a so-called McKean's particle method.
-Another approach relies on solving the Fokker--Planck equation as in Ren et al. \cite{ren2007calibrating}.
-Engelmann and Wyns \cite{engelmann2011calibration} used the finite volume method (FVM) to solve the partial differential equation (PDE), while Tian et al. \cite{tian2015calibrating} considered time-dependent parameters.
-A more recent study \cite{wyns2017finite} considered a method that combines the FVM and the alternating direction implicit (ADI) schemes.
+One is based on a Monte Carlo approach, with \citet{henry2009calibration}, followed by \citet{guyon2011smile} using a so-called McKean's particle method.
+Another approach relies on solving the Fokker--Planck equation as in \citet{ren2007calibrating}. \citet{engelmann2021calibration} used the finite volume method (FVM) to solve the partial differential equation (PDE), while \citet{tian2015calibrating} considered time-dependent parameters.
+In a more recent study, \citet{wyns2017finite} considered a method that combines the FVM with alternating direction implicit (ADI) schemes.